-Applicable Legislation and Policy EPR Code Environmental Performance Requirement Phase T3 Transport Management Liaison Group Design, A Transport Management Liaison Group (TMLG) must be established and convene prior to the commencement of any works that may impact on existing roads, paths or public transport infrastructure.
-The TMLG must include representatives from the State, the Department of Transport, emergency services, the project, relevant transportation authorities and relevant local councils.
-Construction The TMLG will be a forum for exchange of information and discussion of issues associated with Transport Management Plans.
-This must include review of proposed haulage routes for construction sites to minimise reliance on a single haulage route between Bell Street and the M80 Ring Road and facilitate different sites using different haulage routes.
+Applicable Legislation and Policy EPR Code Environmental Performance Requirement Phase Т3 Transport Management Liaison Group Design, Construction A Transport Management Liaison Group (TMLG) must be established and convene prior to the commencement of any works that may impact on existing roads, paths or public transport infrastructure.
+The TMLG must include representatives from the State, VicRoads, emergency services, the project, relevant transportation authorities and relevant local councils.
+The TMLG will be a forum for exchange of information and discussion of issues associated with Transport Management Plans.
+This must include review of proposed haulage routes for construction sites south of the northern tunnel portal to minimise reliance on a single haulage route between Bell Street and the M80 Ring Road and facilitate different sites using different haulage routes.
 The TMLG must be provided with the Transport Management Plans, details as to timing of implementation, information about construction traffic monitoring conducted by the project, and other reports as relevant.
-Where construction activities have the potential to significantly impact on specific stakeholder or community group facilities, the TMLG should be satisfied that there has been adequate consultation to inform the Transport Management Plans.
 The TMLG must meet at least monthly until the completion of construction.
 T4 Road safety design Design, Undertake independent road safety audits after each stage of detailed design and after construction.
 The project design and operational activities must meet all relevant road and transport authority requirements with respect to transport network user safety. construction, operation T5 Traffic monitoring Design, Undertake traffic monitoring on selected roads (arterial and non-arterial) identified in consultation with the relevant transportation authorities and local council pre-construction, at six monthly intervals during construction, and up to two years after construction is complete.
 As part of the selection process, consideration must be given to roads that carry public transport services.
 Implement local area traffic management works in consultation with the local relevant councils. construction, operation Develop and implement traffic performance management to monitor conditions during construction.
 Real time traffic information must be provided to drivers.